 10) Channel your inner child at a tube park

 Finally, get back to the basics with the ultimate winter experience: hurtling down a toboggan hill without a care in the world.
-Located about 20 minutes from Quebec City, Villages Vacances Valcartier is known as North America’s largest winter playground, thanks to its numerous sled runs, skating paths and playground which entertain snow seekers of all ages.
+Villages Vacances Valcartier is North America’s largest winter playground, thanks to its numerous sled runs, skating paths and playground which entertain snow seekers of all ages.